MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 - Built-in entitlements

 ## What is an item of index quota?
 An item is 1 unit of index quota.
-An item can be considered as 1 search result.
-Every unique search result that you see can be considered as 1 item.
+Each entity (or record) from the source system that you add to Microsoft Graph can be considered an item.
+Each item added to Microsoft Graph shows up as a unique citation in a Copilot response and as a unique search result in Microsoft search.
 Depending on the type of data source, 1 item is –
 -	1 document (word, excel, ppt, pdf, etc.) in file share
 -	1 wiki page in Confluence
 -	1 webpage in a website
 -	1 ticket/issue in Jira

 Total quota utilized is calculated in terms of total items stored in the index.
 The number of updates/changes to an item are not counted in any manner.
-There are no cost implications of updating an item once in a month vs. a hundred times in a day.
-It still counts as 1 item only.

 ## Purchase of add-on index quota
 To purchase more Microsoft Graph connectors quota, contact your Microsoft account manager or complete the following steps: